GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/KeyComponents/XML.rst

 .. highlights::
-  Summary: All GEOSX objects form a filesystem-like structure.
+  Summary: All GEOS objects form a filesystem-like structure.
 If an object needs to be accessible externally, it must be registered in the ``ObjectCatalog``.
 This is done by adding ``CatalogName()`` method that returns a ``string`` key to the object's class, and by adding the appropriate macro.
 The catalog has the same tree structure as the class diagram.

-Registration: parsing XML input files to instantiate GEOSX objects
+Registration: parsing XML input files to instantiate GEOS objects
 ------------------------------------------------------------------

-In this section, we describe with more details the connection between **internal GEOSX objects** and **external XML tags** parsed from parameter files.
+In this section, we describe with more details the connection between **internal GEOS objects** and **external XML tags** parsed from parameter files.
 We call this process *Registration*.
 The registration process works in three steps: